kubernetes/kubernetes/docs/proposals/petset.md

 The simplest way to manage identities, and easiest to understand for users, is a numeric identity system starting at I=1 that ranges up to the current replica count and is contiguous.

+A future iteration of this proposal should cover identity reclamation - cleaning up resources for identities that are no longer in use.

 ### Controller behavior.

 When a PetSet is scaled up, the controller must create both pods and supporting resources for each new identity.
 The controller must create supporting resources for the pod before creating the pod.
 If a supporting resource with the appropriate name already exists, the controller should treat that as creation succeeding.
 If a supporting resource cannot be created, the controller should flag an error to status, back-off (like a scheduler or replication controller), and try again later.
+Each resource created by a PetSet controller must have a set of labels that match the selector, support orphaning, and have a controller back reference annotation identifying the owning PetSet by name and UID.

 When a PetSet is scaled down, the pod for the removed indentity should be deleted.
 It is less clear what the controller should do to supporting resources.
 If every pod requires a PV, and a user accidentally scales